f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-You can view a more detailed tenant status using the **Tenant Managment > Tenant Details** GUI page.
+You can view a more detailed tenant status using the **Tenant Managment > Tenant Details** WebUI page.
 You may select a refresh period, and a specific tenant to monitor in deeper detail:

 .. image:: images/rseries_deploying_a_tenant/image80.png
   :align: center
   :scale: 70%

 At this point the tenant should be running and can be accessed via it's out-of-band management IP address.
-You can go to the **Dashboard** page in the GUI to see the running tenants, and there is a hyperlink that will connect to the tenant's GUI IP address as seen below.
+You can go to the **Dashboard** page in the WebUI to see the running tenants, and there is a hyperlink that will connect to the tenant's WebUI IP address as seen below.

 .. image:: images/rseries_deploying_a_tenant/image81.png
   :align: center
   :scale: 70%

-Clicking on one of the hyperlinks will bring you to the BIG-IP GUI of that tenant, and you'll need to login with default credentials of admin/admin and at that point you will be prompted to change the password for the admin account.
+Clicking on one of the hyperlinks will bring you to the BIG-IP WebUI of that tenant, and you'll need to login with default credentials of admin/admin and at that point you will be prompted to change the password for the admin account.

 .. image:: images/rseries_deploying_a_tenant/image40.png
   :align: center